kharesimran/GeoPythonWorkshop/README.md

 ## Getting started

-1. Download and install QGIS 2.14/2.18 ([Link to the download page](http://www.qgis.org/en/site/forusers/download.html)).
+1. Download and install QGIS 2.18 ([Link to the download page](http://www.qgis.org/en/site/forusers/download.html)).
 2. Get some sample data:
     * The [Populated Places (Simple)](http://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-populated-places/) dataset containing various city and town points from Natural Earth.
-    * The [Uster]() geopackage from Openstreetmap.
+    * The [Uster]() geopackage containing several vector layers from Openstreetmap.
 3. Start up QGIS 2.18 and we're ready!

+**Notes:**
-**Note:** This repository contains some incomplete code snippets which we will complete together during the workshop.
-You can either save them to `.qgis2/python/expressions` or do a quick copy-paste as we go along.
+  * This repository contains some expression functions that we will use during the workshop.
+You can either save them to `%userprofile%/.qgis2/python/expressions` or do a quick copy-paste as we go along.

+  * For QGIS 2.14 users, please see the section **Notes for QGIS 2.14** below.

 ## Things to Note About Custom Python Expression Functions in QGIS